stephengold/FuzeCreek/README.md

 <a name="prebuilt"></a>

-## How to download and run a pre-built release of Fuze Creek
+## How to download and run a pre-built release of FuzeCreek

 (documentation not yet written)